fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 <p style="text-align: justify;">Terraform is available for <a href="https://www.terraform.io/enterprise/requirements/os-specific/supported-os">macOS, FreeBSD, OpenBSD, Linux, Solaris, and Windows.</a> </p>

-<p style="text-align: justify;">Terraform has some <a href="https://developer.hashicorp.com/terraform/language/syntax/style">recomendation</a> that are not mandatory but are good practices.</p>
+<p style="text-align: justify;">HCP has some <a href="https://developer.hashicorp.com/terraform/language/syntax/style">recomendation</a> that are not mandatory but are good practices.</p>

 <!-- ###  -->